Emotional load affects physical energy because your body responds to emotional strain as if it were a physical demand.

 When emotional intensity decreases, physical energy often follows.

-Mistake 1: Treating Emotional Fatigue as Laziness
+Mistaking Emotional Fatigue for Laziness

 When the body feels heavy but the to-do list is light, self-criticism can appear quickly.